Broadstrokes/cPlusPlus/lecture1Notes.md

 	int paycheckAmount;

 	cout << "Please enter the number of hours worked: ";
-	cin >> hoursWorked  // wait for user to type in value and put that value into the variable hoursWorked
+	cin >> hoursWorked;  // wait for user to type in value and put that value into the variable hoursWorked

 	cout << "Please enter rate per hour: ";
 	cin >> hourlyRate;